 A Bollywood action star who redefined physicality in Hindi cinema with his gravity-defying martial arts and acrobatic dance.

-Tiger Shroff entered the film industry with a legacy to both honor and transcend.
-Born in 1990 to actor Jackie Shroff, he was steeped in cinema but carved a niche entirely his own.
-His 2014 debut in 'Heropanti' announced a new kind of leading man—one whose primary language was physical expression.
-Trained extensively in martial arts, gymnastics, and dance, Shroff performs his own elaborate stunts and fight sequences with a precision that has drawn comparisons to western action heroes.
-While his acting style is often noted for its earnest simplicity, his cultural impact is muscular: he shifted audience expectations, proving that a new generation of Indian film heroes could be built on athletic prowess and clean-cut dedication as much as traditional romantic appeal.
+Tiger Shroff debuted in 'Heropanti' in 2014, announcing a new kind of Indian leading man whose primary language was physical expression.
+Born in 1990 to actor Jackie Shroff, he trained extensively in martial arts, gymnastics, and dance, performing his own elaborate stunts and fight sequences.
+His acting style is often noted for its earnest simplicity, but his cultural impact shifted audience expectations: he proved that a new generation of Indian film heroes could be built on athletic prowess and clean-cut dedication as much as traditional romantic appeal.

 1981–1996